► Publisher’s note: Please email us any closings/openings to britishbusinessflorida@gmail.com so we can keep this page current.

 ► MIAMI [Brickell] : upscale London restaurant SEXY FISH opened a Miami location in February 2022.
 See www.sexyfishmiami.com Call [305] 889-7888.

 ► Famed British chef Gordon Ramsay opened his upscale HELLS KITCHEN restaurant September 2023 facing the river in downtown Miami.
-For details/menus/bookings.
-See www.gordonramsayrestaurants.com and click on the Hells Kitchen Miami section.
-Or call the restaurant direct [786] 688-0082
+For details/menus/bookings see www.gordonramsayrestaurants.com and click on the Hells Kitchen Miami section.
+Or call the restaurant direct [786] 688-0082.
+He opened a second restaurant Lucky Cat in South Beach in 2024.

 ► MIAMI Launched September 2022 a Fish and Chips food truck, owned by British caterer Hamish Rose, is serving in various Miami locations.
 Look at website www.rosesfishandchips.com for today’s details.